-The foundations of a healthy garden and tree crop production can be found in nursery practices and management.
-Performance of the garden, orchard, or the plantation depends on the quality of nursery preparation, technique, and management.
+The foundations of a healthy garden and tree crop production are found in the basics of nursery practices and management.
+Performance of a garden, orchard, or plantation depends on the quality of nursery preparation, technique, and management.

-This article will take you through nursery techniques and practices of the nursery husbandry in plant and tree crop cultivation.
+This article will take you through techniques and practices of nursery husbandry involved in plant and tree crop cultivation.

 How to Select a Nursery Site

 The following are factors to be considered in selecting a nursery site.

 Accessibility of the nursery to the permanent field site must be taken into consideration.
 It is of great benefit for the nursery sites to be situated very close to the planting site.
 This will reduce to the barest minimum any damage to seedlings due to transportation.
 As much as possible, you should transplant seedlings with a ball of earth to avoid the risk of losing seedlings during transportation and seedling failure afterward.
 The nearness of the nursery to the permanent field site will enable you to effectively coordinate both the uprooting of seedlings from the nursery and their transportation and transplanting in the field.